 Traders, merchants and landlords appeared, as did money lenders.
 Indians began trading with Arabia and the great empire of the Assyrians.
 In the 600s, India began trading with China, the Malay peninsula and the islands of what are now Indonesia and the Philippines.

-Copyright © 2009-2013 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.